borodulin/yii2-i18n-google/README.md

 # Usage

-You need to configurate Module and i18n component
+You need to configure Module and i18n component

 ```php
 $config = [